Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: Conclusion and Future Developments

 \section{Conclusion and Future Developments}

-This work addresses the problem of modeling and controlling a variable stiffness 3 DoF wrist employing redundant elastic actuation.
-Its controllable stiffness and inherent compliance allow the device to interact safely with the environment and to adapt to tasks of different natures.
-The proposed device is compact and lightweight, thus suitable for prosthetic applications.
-In this regard, the VS-Wrist would drastically improve the dexterity and the naturalness of upper limb prostheses since current commercial devices are mostly passive and rigid joints with reduced DoFs or, at the most, actuated along the PS axis.
-A similar, scaled-up design could also fit the implementation of other joints, such as the hip, shoulder, and ankle.
+This study addresses the challenge of modeling and controlling a variable stiffness 3 DoFs wrist featuring redundant elastic actuation.
+Its controllable stiffness and inherent compliance enable {the device to interact safely} with the environment, adapting to tasks of various natures.
+In the soft configuration, contact forces are minimized, while the device effectively resists external perturbations at high stiffness.
+The presented calibration procedure successfully compensated for the prototype deviations from its nominal model, ensuring precise posture control and reconstruction.

+Optimizing the design and manufacturing processes is crucial to reduce mechanical backlash and augment the stiffness of the device.
+Attention must be directed towards minimizing the device weight, considering the potential discomfort for prosthesis users.
+Additional investigations into the robustness of the device are necessary to ensure proper functionality during extended use.
+Nevertheless, the VS-Wrist {holds} the potential to enhance the natural feel of existing bionic limbs by resembling the kinematic and compliant behaviors of its natural counterpart.
+Further quantitative analyses involving standard daily activities could provide valuable insights into assessing the morphological and functional similarities between the device and the human wrist.

-Future developments of this work concern the prosthetic application of the prototype, starting with mapping the user's EMG signals into control commands for the prosthesis.
-Furthermore, we plan to integrate this device with the VS-Elbow, described in \cite{vs_elbow}, to craft the first transhumeral variable stiffness prosthesis.
-Although coordinately controlling many DoFs is still an open subject, recent advantages of modern neuroscience technologies might increase the naturalness of operating more complex prostheses.
+Other developments of this work concern the mapping of user EMG signals into control commands for the prosthesis.
+While coordinated control of multiple DoFs remains an open challenge, recent advancements in neuroscience offer potential {solutions} for operating more complex prostheses.

 \begin{acks} The authors would like to thank Vinicio Tincani, Mattia Poggiani, Manuel Barbarossa, Emanuele Sessa, Marina Gnocco, Giovanni Rosato, and Anna Pace for their fundamental technical support given during the hardware implementation of this work.
-An additional thank goes to Simon Lemerle for his work on the design concept of the device. \end{acks}
+An additional thanks goes to Simon Lemerle for his work on the design concept of the device. \end{acks}

 \begin{dci} The authors declare that the research was conducted in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest. \end{dci}

 \begin{funding} This research has received funding from the European Union’s ERC program under the Grant Agreement No. 810346 (Natural Bionics).
 The content of this publication is the sole responsibility of the authors.
 The European Commission or its services cannot be held responsible for any use that may be made of the information it contains. \end{funding}